Fermiac/woocommerce-siftscience/readme.txt

 == Description ==

+WARNING: This plugin is only being minimally maintained on a best-effort basis.
+If you encounter a bug I will do my best to fix it, but you should expect response time to be several weeks.

 Add this plugin to your WooCommerce shop to get Sift Science fraud detection.
 Features:

 * Sending login, logout, cart actions event data to Sift Science